bikeshaving/crank/website/guides/04-handling-events.md

 }
 ```

 We use the `reset` flag to check whether we need to set the `value` of the underlying input DOM element, and we omit the `value` prop when we aren’t performing a reset.
-This means that for the most part, we can let the browser deal with the input element without rerendering the component.
+This design decision means we can let the browser deal with form elements without rerendering or managing state, while still allowing them to be rerendered as necessary.